labchain5222/labchain/README.md

 ```
 This returns the enode URL (e.g., `enode://abc123...@IP:30303`) that other EL nodes can use to connect.

+**Note:** When sharing bootnode addresses with other operators, replace `IP` with your server's public IP address so they can connect to your node.

 **Get CL Bootnode ENR:**
 ```bash
 cd CL